Whey is known as the king of all protein supplements.

 What Protein Powder is Best for Lactose Intolerance?

 Whey isolate and hydrolyzed whey powder are the best types of protein powders for lactose intolerant individuals.
-We recommend you check this list for the best lactose-free protein powders.
+In my professional experience, lactose-intolerant clients have had great success with whey isolate and hydrolyzed whey.
+I recommend you check this list for the best lactose-free protein powders.

 For people with dairy allergies and severe lactose intolerance, however, the minuscule amounts of lactose can still be problematic.